 Caring for a person with dementia at the end of life has special challenges.
 Help them have good quality of life as they’re dying.

-Read about mixed dementia, a combination of two or more disorders.
+Read about mixed dementia, a combination of two or more types of dementia.
 For example, older adults with dementia may have Alzheimer’s and vascular dementia.

 Looking for respite care or help with Alzheimer's caregiving?
 Learn about supportive resources like home care, adult day care, meal services, and hospice.